FIFAe World Cup: Qualification

+Main tournament

+The 20 qualified players (as of the 2024 tournament) are put into five groups of 4 in the group stage.
+Each group is assigned a random club before the start of the group stage which all players will separately manage for three seasons, with the first day consisting of preparations and each day afterwards representing a season.
+The top player from each group after the last season, after receiving a score based on league position, cup results and other managerial duties, qualifies for the semi-finals.
+Players may also be eliminated if they are fired from their club before the end of the third season.

+The semi-finals and final follow a fantasy draft format, in which each competitor selects 25 players based on an allocated talent pool and budget.
+From there, they compete in a single-elimination bracket consisting of two-legged semi-finals and a two-legged final to crown the champion.

+Rocket League

+Qualification

+The 16 national teams that take part in the FIFAe World Cup are decided via the nationalities of the players that made up the Rocket League Championship Series (RLCS) Majors for that year, as well as active Rocket League playerbases.
+Once the national teams have been announced, players qualify for the tournament via winning their national association's qualifiers, thereby earning the right to represent their country.

 Prize fund

-The FeWC 2018 champion received $250,000 in prize money and a ticket to the Best FIFA Awards where he has the chance to meet the greatest of the real football world.
+The FeWC 2018 champion, Mosaad Al Dossary, received $250,000 in prize money and a ticket to that year's edition of The Best FIFA Football Awards, where he had a chance to meet the greatest players in the real football world.
 FIWC 2015 Champion Abdulaziz Alshehri from Saudi Arabia was able to meet Cristiano Ronaldo and Lionel Messi among many others, while 2016 champion Mohammad Al-Bacha talked to Marcelo Vieira and Manuel Neuer.
+The runner-up received $50,000 in prize money.

-The runner-up of the 2018 FeWC Grand Final receives $50,000 in prize money.
+The winner of the FIFAe World Cup 2023, the final edition held on the FIFA series of games, received $300,000 in prize money.

+The 2024 FIFAe World Cup of Football Manager will consist of a $100,000 prize pool.

+Trophy

+The winner's trophy of the FIFAe World Cup is by London silverware manufacturers, Thomas Lyte.
+The trophy is made from a combination of silver and gold plate and stands at 50cm tall.

 Broadcast

 The FeWC Grand Finals is streamed live on YouTube and Twitch.
-For the first time, the Final Showdown of the FIWC16 was also broadcast on TV.
-The broadcast was shown in more than 100 countries around the world.
+For the first time, the Final Showdown of the FIWC16 was also broadcast on TV and was shown in more than 100 countries around the world.
 Fox Sports 1 showed the Final live in the United States.

 The show was moderated by host Kay Murray.
 Former US footballer Alexi Lalas and Spencer Carmichael-Brown (Spencer FC) analyzed the matches, Leigh Smith and John Strong commentated the games.
 The trophy was handed over by former Spanish International David Villa.